Smithtown Central School District: District reconfiguring

+Receiving Hauppauge students

+Due to the school district of Smithtown being one of the older ones in the area, it received students from another district early in their history.
+In the days before the Hauppauge Union Free School District had Hauppauge High School (or any high school), students in Hauppauge went to either Smithtown High School or Islip High School.
+The determining factor on which school students went to was very likely what town they lived in, as the modern Hauppauge district straddles the Town of Smithtown and the Town of Islip.

 Former Smithtown schools

 New York Avenue Junior High School

 The building located at 26 New York Avenue was formerly a junior high school, which served students grades seven through nine.
 It served the middle-western portion of the Smithtown Central School District.
 Graduating students of the New York Avenue Junior High School would enter Smithtown High School (West).
 In its time, the New York Avenue Junior High School operated along with three other junior high schools in the district, Great Hollow Junior High School, Accompsett Intermediate High School and Nesaquake Junior High School.
 Today it serves its function as the district's central office, adult education programs, and board of education meetings.
 It is also known as the Joseph M. Barton building.

 Smithtown Branch High School

 Prior to the opening of Smithtown Central High School building in St. James in 1960, Smithtown High School operated out of the New York Avenue school building.
 At some point, before the opening of the Lawrence Avenue Elementary school, the New York Avenue building served as a K through 12 school.